2014 Bahraini general election

-General elections were held in Bahrain in November 2014 to elect the forty members of the Council of Representatives.
+General elections were held in Bahrain in November 2014 to elect all 40 members of the Council of Representatives.
 The first round of voting took place on 22 November, with a second round on 29 November in the 34 constituencies in which no candidate received a majority.

-The elections were boycotted by the Shiite Islamist opposition Al-Wefaq.
+The elections were boycotted by the Shiite Islamist opposition party Al-Wefaq.
 Of the 266 candidates, 22 were women.
 According to election officials, 349,713 Bahrainis, including 175,998 men and 173,175 women, were listed to vote.
 Although the government announced the voter turnout as 52.6%, the opposition claimed it was only 30%.

 Independents won 37 of the 40 seats with Sunni Islamists losing two of their five seats.
 The number of Shiite MPs fell to 14 as a result of the Al-Wefaq boycott.
 Female representation was reduced from four to three.

 Electoral system

 The 40 members of the Council of Representatives were elected in single-member constituencies using the two-round system.
 Voters and candidates were required to be Bahrani citizens and at least 20 years old.
 Non-citizens, primarily migrant workers from India, Bangladesh and Pakistan, who migrated to Bahrain in recent decades, made up more than half of Bahrain's population at the time of the election.